Narcan

 What happens if you give Narcan to someone that doesn’t need it?

-Nothing will happen if Narcan is given to someone that doesn’t require it.
+If Narcan is given to someone who doesn’t require it, nothing will happen.

-Narcan works by blocking opioids in your system from interacting with specific brain receptors.
+Narcan works by stopping any opioids in your system from interacting with specific brain receptors.
 If the person has taken any opioids (even as prescribed, like for pain management), they will no longer feel their effects.
 If the person isn’t taking any opioids, the Narcan will not cause any impact.

 What is the difference between Narcan and naloxone?